Attention Deficit/Hyperactivity Disorder

 Avoid artificial sweeteners

 Perhaps even worse than the over consumption of sugar is the ingestion of artificial sweeteners, especially aspartame (Nutrasweet, Equal).
 Aspartame may be a neuro-toxin and should strictly be avoided in children.
 Other artificial sweeteners such as saccharin, MSG and Splenda should also be avoided.
 Also severely limit consumption of all sodas and soft drinks which contain phosphates.
-Avoid other food additives (artificial food colorings, flavorings and preservatives) as well as salicylates that occur naturally in some foods (mainly junk foods.)
+Avoid other food additives (artificial food colorings, flavorings and preservatives) as well as salicylates that occur naturally in some foods.

 Look for food allergens

 Since food allergies are so common among children (80% of ADHD kids may have them) it is critical to eliminate and desensitize foods that may induce allergic responses.
 It is best to try and utilize the FOOD ELIMINATION DIET.
-Start with the elimination of dairy foods (including milk, cheese, yogurt, and/or ice cream) for 2-3 weeks.
-Reintroduce whole foods, such as whole grains, fish, citrus, vegetables, and poultry.
+Start with the elimination of dairy foods (including milk, cheese, yogurt, and/or ice cream), grains, and processed foods.
 Dairy foods have been known to cause behavioral problems in some ADD/ADHD sufferers.
 Other common food allergens may include wheat, nuts, eggs, and soy.
 If bedwetting is a problem, it can be caused by milk or gluten allergies or excess fruit juices.

 Add quality protein to the diet

 Consumption of additional protein may be indicated if hypoglycemia (low blood sugar) is a problem.
 There are good reasons why protein should be part of the child’s diet (like the addition of amino acids.)
 Protein, like fat, helps satisfy hunger pangs in addition to its role in providing essential nutrients.
-Healthy protein snacks include bean dips, hummus, low-fat string cheese, egg salad, smoked salmon and a hard-boiled egg.
-Protein bars (soy, whey or rice) are also acceptable snacks.
+Healthy protein snacks include egg salad, smoked salmon, hard-boiled eggs and soy-free no additive beef jerky.

 Add healthy fats to the diet